 Models and SQL statements can be easily created, tested and managed in dbt itself.
 A powerful combination of the scripting language, Jinja2, and the all-time classic SQL allows users to build models.
 The simple interface enables data analysts without engineering know-how to initiate appropriate transformations.
 Data team workflows become more efficient and cost-effective because of this.
 Behind dbt sits an open source community that is constantly and passionately developing the tool.
 As such, dbt is available both as a free, reduced core version and as a comprehensive and flexible cloud version.

-dbt does not reinvent the world, but when it comes to building a new EDW – especially if it is in the clouds – dbt provides a very helpful basic framework with many important functions for Continuous Integration and Deployment already defined. dbt brings the standards of software development into the world of data transformation.
+dbt does not reinvent the wheel, but when it comes to building a new EDW – especially if it is in the clouds – dbt provides a very helpful basic framework with many important functions for Continuous Integration and Deployment already defined. dbt brings the standards of software development into the world of data transformation.
 This allows developers to concentrate on the core tasks of data modeling and business logic.
 Especially, but not only for smaller projects, dbt offers a lightweight and extremely affordable alternative to other data warehouse automation solutions.

 – by Ole Bause (Scalefree)